learn-co-curriculum/dsc-effect-sizes-pvalues-and-power-lab/README.md

 #You code here
 ```

-As you can see, it's also typically incredibly difficult (if not impossible) to accuractely detect effect sizes below .1!
+As you can see, it's also typically incredibly difficult (if not impossible) to accurately detect effect sizes below .1!

 ## Summary

 This lesson summarizes and further builds upon the ideas that we saw in the previous labs.
-We learnt how p_value can be described as a function of effect size and for a given effect size, the p_value may get lower if we increase the sample size considerably.
-We also saw how p_value alone can not be used in order to identify some results as truly siginifcant, as this can be achieved when there is not a significant effect size.
+We learned how p_value can be described as a function of effect size and for a given effect size, the p_value may get lower if we increase the sample size considerably.
+We also saw how p_value alone can not be used in order to identify some results as truly significant, as this can be achieved when there is not a significant effect size.